 Our LCAP referred to as our "FOCUS" plan is entrenched in ensuring our motto, "Where Learning is Lasting." is the success indicator for all of our students.
-Because of this, our schools have been recognized as California Distinguished, California Gold-Ribbon, National Blue-Ribbon Schools, and most recently with the California Pivotal Practice award.
+Because of this, our schools have been recognized as California Distinguished, California Gold-Ribbon, National Blue-Ribbon Schools, and have been recognized with the California Pivotal Practice award as a district.